 The theme for the 2019 Borlaug Dialogue was “Pax Agricultura: Peace Through Agriculture.”
 Aegis’ CEO was among the opening plenary panellists, who gave examples of how agricultural projects brought communities together after genocide in Rwanda, helping to build trust and reconciliation.
 Lessons from Rwanda are being applied now in countries at risk of violence.

-A notable example is in the Central African Republic (CAR) where investing in sustainable livelihoods, especially through innovative agriculture, is contributing to resilience in communities experiencing conflict.
-This has been reinforced by trauma healing and peace education, both of which foster psychological resilience.
-There is evidence that the three strands work synergistically to impede escalation of violence.
+A notable example is in the Central African Republic (CAR), where investing in sustainable livelihoods—especially through innovative agriculture—is contributing to resilience in communities experiencing conflict.
+This approach is further reinforced by trauma healing and peace education, both of which foster psychological resilience.
+In a recent documentary highlighting these grassroots efforts, experts urged the audience to read more about how such strategies help communities recover from protracted violence.
+Evidence shows that these interconnected strands effectively impede the escalation of conflict and support lasting peace.

 These elements are drawn together in the work of the Central African Interfaith Peacebuilding Partnership (CIPP).
 Formed in 2016 it comprises Catholic Relief Services, Islamic Relief Worldwide, World Vision, the Aegis Trust and CAR’s Inter-Religious Platform.